 | Jiyva does not appreciate abandonment, and will call down fearful punishments on disloyal followers!

 Jiyva's vengeance is swift and gurgling.
-All slimes turn against those who offend Jiyva, and Jiyva ensures a plentiful supply of slimes, both by calling jellies to ooze from the cracks in the walls and floor, and turning other nearby enemies into dangerous slimes.
-Victims, too, will find their own bodies becoming unstable; regularly transmuting into strange forms and acquiring debilitating mutations.
+All slimes turn against those who offend Jiyva, and Jiyva ensures a plentiful supply of further slimes.
+Victims, too, will find their own bodies becoming unstable; regularly transmuting into strange forms and acquiring debilitating mutations, as well as having any gifts of slime mutations stripped away from them.

 Upon abandonment, all slimes will immediately turn hostile, and Jiyva will occasionally punish you with one of the following forms of divine retribution:

-- Polymorphs you into a bat, spider, or statue.
+- Polymorphs you into a bat, fungus, pig, tree, or wisp.

-- Sends a number of durably summoned high level slimes, eyeballs, and spores to attack you.
+- Sends a number of durably summoned high level slimes and eyeballs to attack you.

 - Although you can (and will) freely mutate and filter out the bad ones with the appropriate invocation, don't expect to become a superhero.
 Jiyva will change your mutations unpredictably, and you may get horns, antennae, a beak, claws, talons, or hooves which may restrict your choice of armor.
 If you're a race who ignores most equipment slots (e.g. ogre, troll, felid, octopode), these are very welcome.